 Day 6 — Kirkenes, Norway

 Once we arrive in Kirkenes –the end of the famous Hurtigruten-Coastal/Postal service- one option will be to drive southward into the Pasvik Valley sitting between Russia and Finland.
 There we can go for nature walks to observe the valley’s unique birds and plants.
 The Pasvik Valley is one of the last wilderness areas in Europe and has Norway’s highest concentration of brown bears.
-The tour also includes a visit to Høyde 96, a former military observation tower dating from the Cold War affording good views of the Pasvik Valley.

 Another option might be heading west along Munkefjord to visit Neiden, a small village near the Finnish/Norwegian border, and see Neiden church, St. George’s Chapel, and the Neiden Waterfall -and even briefly cross into Finland at Näätämö.